CharbelALHELOU/Projet-IN204/README.md

 In manager, g++ manager.cpp mainManager.cpp -lsfml-network

 ## DOC
-In html, open index.html in a web browser
+In doc, open index.html in a web browser

+## src contains source code
+## include contains the to be included files